23Ruchil/Blog/_posts/2021-02-28-Habit-Stacking.markdown

 This is in continuation to my last post on Forming New Habits.
 You can check it out [here](https://23ruchil.github.io/Blog/2021/01/09/So-You-Want-To-Form-New-Habits.html).
-Upon reading that, some of friends asked me to detail out the tools/platforms that I use to form and stick to my daily habits habits.
+Upon reading that, some of my friends asked me to detail out the tools/platforms that I use to form and stick to my dily habits.
 Listing some of them down here :

 A. **Note - Taking**

 1. [Evernote](https://evernote.com) : Everything new that I come across goes into Evernote.
 I use  7 - 10 different
     accounts with each account having a different purpose such as writing, online learning, book summaries, designing.

 2. [Notion](https://www.notion.so/) : While some of the notebooks are same as that on Evernote, I use Notion when I'm using Desktop or on web.
 Notion is a place where all my notes are structured so that I can pull info. on any topic anytime.

 3. [Notability](https://www.gingerlabs.com/) : One of the best apps for taking notes.
 The experience of writing on a paper using a pen/pencil is unbeatable.
-I use Notability on iPad and iPhone using Apple Pencil  and compile all of them on Notion at the end of the week.
+I use Notability on iPad and iPhone along with Apple Pencil and compile all of my notes on Notion at the end of each week.

 4. [Google Keep](https://play.google.com/store/apps/details?id=com.google.android.keep&hl=en_IN&gl=US) : Everything high level/strategic goes here